microsoft/GraphEngine/doc/TSL/MPProtocol.md

 }
 ```

-Three types of protocols are supported in {{site.name}}: synchronous
+Three types of protocols are supported in GE: synchronous
 protocols, asynchronous protocols, and HTTP protocols.

 ## Synchronous Protocols